 For the purposes of determining the amount of a fee under this Part, any question relating to the cost of works, the production or design capacity of premises, or the kind or quantity of waste discharged or to be discharged from premises is to be determined by the Chief Executive Officer.

-[Regulation 5I inserted in Gazette 13 Sep 1996 p.
+[Regulation 5I inserted by Gazette 13 Sep 1996 p.
 4549.]

 5IA.
 Compliance with best practice criteria may be condition of licence (Act s.
 62(2))